Carmageddon: Development

 The game that became Carmageddon started out as 3D Destruction Derby, a banger racing sim prototyped by Stainless Software.
 This was signed by SCi in 1995, with the condition that it be made into a licensed game to guarantee popularity.
 Initially, SCi wanted to use the Mad Max license, but was unable to find out who owned the rights to the franchise.
 It instead secured the Death Race 2000 license, as a sequel to the original film was at that time planned.

 According to head programmer Patrick Buckland, the initial concept stemmed from team members getting bored while playing racing games, leading them to ultimately drive in the wrong direction and crash into other cars.
 They decided it made sense to create a game where this was the objective to begin with.
 Shortly after, Psygnosis released a game with this same concept, Destruction Derby.

 The notion of running over pedestrians was added to distinguish the game from Destruction Derby and arouse controversy.
-However, there several recent games involves running over pedestrians, such as Quarantine and Die Hard Trilogy.
+However, there had been a number of recent games which involved running over pedestrians, such as Quarantine and Die Hard Trilogy.
 Rob Henderson from SCi suggested increasing the potential for controversy by awarding the player points for the pedestrian kills.

-The sequel to Death Race 2000 was later cancelled, but by this point SCi were impressed enough by Stainless's work to try creating their own IP.
+The sequel to Death Race 2000 was later cancelled, but by this point SCi were impressed enough by Stainless's work that they felt Stainless could try creating their own intellectual property.
 The name Carmageddon was coined, and development proceeded with the designers allowed unusually free rein with regard to the content of the game.

 The game uses the BRender engine, which Stainless Software were already thoroughly familiar with; one of their previous contracts was to port BRender to Macintosh and build the corresponding tools and demos.
 The PlayStation conversion was subcontracted to developer Elite, with the plan to release the PC and PlayStation versions simultaneously.
 Buckland anticipated that Elite would have problems with the conversion due to Carmageddon's open environments.